wp-plugins/team-rosters/readme.txt

 3. Sample Single Player Bio

 == Changelog ==

+= 4.0.2 =
+* Corrected a bug that caused local files to be copied into the Media Library when importing players from a CSV file and the Move Photos checkbox was not checked on the CSV Import screen.
+* Added a sample CSV file for Teams import to the /csv-examples directory.

 = 4.0.1 =
 * Corrected a bug in display of 'B' hitters.